aayush4vedi/CynicalReader/TICKET.md

     * Keep it as simple as: https://somewordsfor.me/
     * NOTE: select a cynicism-based font+UI stype & make it your identity
   * [] Code it up
+    * [] Refactor blueprints into user & tree?
+    * [] Single point to change nodes(ums+papyrus)
+    * [] When a parent node is checked; auto check its children OR change its color & children color to tell user that you're getting all

 * **To Ponder**
+  * [] If the tree is too simple , can we try like this: https://www.jasondavies.com/coffee-wheel/
   * [] Show (A)immediate children or (B)all descendents in the graph???
   * [] Efficiency:
     * How to precalcuate all the db queries; they are consuming so much time => bad UX